emberjs/rfcs/text/0000-RouteInfo-Metadata.md

 ### `RouteInfo.metadata`

-The `metadata` optional field on the `RouteInfo` will be populated with the return value of `buildRouteInfoMetadata`.
+The `metadata` optional field on `RouteInfo` will be populated with the return value of `buildRouteInfoMetadata`.
 If there is no metadata associated with the `Route`, the `metadata` field will be `null`.

 ```ts
 interface RouteInfo {